Splunk® SOAR (Cloud)

 Notes Notes can be viewed only by editing the playbook.

-Revision History Click View to see a previous revision of the playbook.
+Revision History In the Playbook History window, select View to see a previous revision of the playbook.
 You can make edits and save as a new version, or click Latest Version to return to the most current version.

-Audit Trail The Audit Trail button downloads a CSV file that shows the full audit trail of the playbook, including dates and times.
+Audit Trail Select the Audit Trail button to download a CSV file that shows the full audit trail of the playbook, including dates and times.

 This documentation applies to the following versions of Splunk® SOAR (Cloud): current